Buy a print or download a favourite picture

 A Day I may never see again

-A late summers storm 2016 over the Fens was something so rare yet so stunning, this massive storm Undulatus asperatus formed over most of the Cambridgeshire and most of east Anglia, it's cloud formations was simply jaw dropping.
-Throughout my life I have never seen anything like it and normally see storm like this when watching storm chasing programs from the mid west USA around tornado alley.
+A late summers storm 2016 over the Fens was something so rare yet so stunning, this massive storm Undulatus asperatus formed over most of the Cambridgeshire and most of East Anglia, it's cloud formations was simply jaw-dropping.
+Throughout my life, I have never seen anything like it and normally see a storm like this when watching storm chasing programs from the midwest USA around tornado alley.

-With storms that's very active and closer, do the same about but iso from 100-400 at F11, remember lightning is bright and you don't want to blind the sensor.
+With storms that are very active and closer, do the same about but iso from 100-400 at F11, remember lightning is bright and you don't want to blind the sensor.